ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 and defaults to `earliest`.
 Other choices are all, best, latest and tfidf.
 Earliest means stop running patterns and sentences as soon as you get a match.
-This makes the call faster and if your patterns are ordered best first, there is no incentive to try lower priority patterns or more sentences.
+This makes the call faster and if your patterns are ordered best first, there is no incentive to try lower priority patterns or more sentences (except against multiple sentence inputs).
 Latest is the opposite, presumes that the patterns are ordered worst first.
 In addition, last will not execute any patterns earlier than the already matching one once one has been found (since it cannot improve the result).
 All runs all patterns on all sentences.
 It is good for gleaning data.
 Best presumes patterns are ordered best first, but once a match has been found it will move on to additional sentences